 Expand Business to Ireland | Branch vs Subsidiary Company

-There are two main options for a foreign company that wants to expand business to Ireland.
+There are two main options for a foreign company that wants to expand its business to Ireland.
 The foreign company or ‘parent company’ can choose to register an Irish branch company or an Irish subsidiary company.

 When deciding on the legal format to expand a business to Ireland, the parent company will often consider both the tax implications and the level of independence of the company.
 For instance, both a branch and a subsidiary company can avail of Ireland’s 12.5% corporate tax rate.
 However, an Irish branch company only qualifies for this rate on sales within the State.
 Whereas an Irish subsidiary company will receive the 12.5% corporate tax rate on sales in Ireland and internationally.
 For this reason, subsidiary companies are more commonly used.